 Set Picture as Background locks the PDF image on the canvas to avoid accidentally moving your page, which can easily mess up your notes.
 You can add space between the pages in your PDF.
 Most note-taking app can add new pages, in OneNote, you can add just the right amount of space you need.

 You can extract your Meeting Details from Outlook if you prefer your work staying in the Microsoft ecosystem.
 This will help you quickly get started on your meeting notes in the app.
 You can also get to see your upcoming meetings without leaving the app.

-The Immersive Reader in OneNote can convert your handwriting to text and reads out your notes for you.
+The Immersive Reader in OneNote can convert your handwriting to text and read out your notes for you.
 It might be faster than reading your notes.
 You can change the settings to choose how you want your notes to display.
 The app can read out quite a lot of languages.

 To get the most out of OneNote you must:

 - Use it on several devices: There are some features you only get on Windows and not on iPadOS or macOS.
-The best user experience you get out of the app is on Windows device.
+The best user experience you get out of the app is on a Windows device.

 - Avoid creating large pages.
 Though the app supports an infinite canvas, it handles smaller pages better.
-As a general rule, try to limit each page size to a little larger than an A4 paper size.
+As a general rule, try to limit each page size to a little larger than the A4 paper size.
 This is easier to appreciate on the 12.9 inch iPad Pro.

 - Avoid sharing your pages out the app.
 It’s better to invite people to your notebook than trying to share it.